nikitavoloboev/data/education/university.md

 I personally fell in love with open source software and specifically optimizing everything in my life. macOS/iOS/life/time/productivity/..
 Many of the projects I try to work on I do out of passion for solving my own itches I feel in life.
 I loved tinkering with macOS so much that I decided to [share my setup](https://github.com/nikitavoloboev/my-mac-os) with the world.
 Little did I know then that is something that many people actually appreciate and liked.
 It felt great knowing that and finding it out for myself.
 If I didn't share it, this would literally simply not happen.
 If I didn't write my own 'Hello World' article on Medium, my blog wouldn't happen.
 If I didn't decide to start a wiki, [my wiki](../README.md) of now over 400 files would simply not happen.

-There is many more things that simply would not happen if I didn't try new things.
+There are many more things that simply would not happen if I didn't try new things.
 Fear is the worst reason to not do a thing.